DeshaeLyda/100Devs_DinnerSite/README.md

+# Dinner Site
-# My "Dinner Picker" app is being created as a tool for finding delicious locally owned vegan food
+My "Dinner Picker" app is being created as a tool for finding delicious locally owned vegan food